THOMASELOVE/432-classes-2025/class16/README.md

 10. Make sure your headings are in an appropriate order, and that you have all of the main sections in your Project A, as laid out in the sample demonstration project A. Check your HTML to make sure the headings make sense, for instance, `10`, then `10.1`, then `10.1.1.` is OK, but `10`, then `10.0.1` isn't OK.
 11. If you're loading a package not on our [R packages list](https://thomaselove.github.io/432-2025/software.html#r-packages-to-install), then you should definitely indicate why you're doing this at the top of your work as you load it in a short comment.
 Also, don't load elements of [the core `tidyverse`](https://www.tidyverse.org/packages/) separately: load them with `tidyverse` only, and don't add packages from [the **easystats** framework](https://easystats.github.io/easystats/) separately: load them with `easystats` only.

+## What should I do if I have a problem with Normality in my linear model (Project A)?

+1. Not all problems can be fixed with power transformations and non-linear terms.
+2. You should describe what the residual plots (from `check_model()`) show, accurately.
+3. If there is a problem with the residual plots, use that fact in making a decision about which model to select as your final model.
+4. If you have to select a final model with residual plot problems, describe how those problems might affect your conclusions.

+## Exploding Coefficients and Problems in Logistic Regression

+Sometimes, we see people fitting models to predict a binary outcome using a predictor which completely determines that outcome (for example, if predictor > 12, then outcome is always no, or if predictor = "Yes" then outcome is always no.)

+Take a look at [this toy example with explosive coefficients](https://rpubs.com/TELOVE/explosion_logistic_432) to see one way in which this problem can emerge and what to do about it.

 ## Project A presentation video advice

+The presentation video is literally the first thing Dr. Love will review in your project.
+As a result, it takes on extra importance.

 Make sure that you introduce yourself when you start to speak, over your title slide if you are working alone.
 We’re happy to see your face during the presentation, but this isn’t mandatory.
 If you are working with a partner, each of you should introduce yourself at the beginning, and let me know who’s speaking first.